New announcement. Learn more

 Conclusion

-Portable buildings make for great living spaces, whether you want to live in them full-time, need a guest flat, or are looking for a passive side income.
+Portable buildings and transportable homes make for great living spaces, whether you want to live in them full-time, need a guest flat, or are looking for a passive side income.

 Whatever the case may be, these spaces give you creative freedom to personalize them how you see fit – and following the tips above will get you well on your way to making your new space feel like a home.